Background Events - June 1940

 After

-reports of eight unknown destroyers and three escort vessels east of the
+of eight unknown destroyers and three escort vessels

 practices in Pentland Firth were sent to intercept.